radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/special-attributes-handling.md

 1. Click **SELECT** next to the Target Base DN field.
 The *Select base DN* window is displayed.
 1. Choose a base DN containing the entries (e.g. users) for which the back link attributes should be managed.
 In the example below, o=companydirectory is selected.

-    >[!warning] If your users and groups are in RadiantOne Directory stores, and you plan on enabling the [Optimize Linked Attribute setting](/managing-properties) and must support nested groups, only one user location per RadiantOne Directory store is supported.
+    >[!warning] When your users and groups are in RadiantOne Directory stores, and you plan on enabling the [Optimize Linked Attribute setting](/managing-properties) and must support nested groups, only one user location per RadiantOne Directory store is supported.
 For example, having a user location configured for ou=Accounting,o=companydirectory and ou=Sales,o=companydirectory (both in the same o=companydirectory store) is not supported.
 In this case, you should configure a single user location as o=companydirectory as a shared parent for both user containers.

     ![Linked Attribute](Media/add-linked-attr-mapping.jpg)